 A Few Caveats to Being Paid as an Executor

-It is important to understand that any such commission or compensation received is taxable income to you that you will be required to report on your personal tax return.
+It is important to understand that any such commission or compensation received is taxable income to you and that you will be required to report it on your personal tax return.

 If you hire a professional to complete most of the work, then it may not be appropriate for you to claim a commission or compensation, or at the very least, the amount of such commission or compensation should be reduced accordingly.